 To say it simply: Your beer label will determine if someone buys your beer.

-“You really can’t overstate how important your brand is,” says Tim Corcoran, co-founder of Massachusetts-based Channel Marker Brewing, whose distinctive labels have set the tone for the brewery and consistently impress a loyal following.
+“You really can’t overstate how important your brand is,” says Tim Corcoran, co-founder of Massachusetts-based Coastal Mass Brewing (nee Channel Marker Brewing), whose distinctive labels have set the tone for the brewery and consistently impress a loyal following.
 “Your can label designs are the first thing you should think of when it comes to a brewery’s branding, in addition to your logo.”

 When considering something as important as designing the perfect beer label, there are several things that need your consideration, starting with legal compliance.
 From the visual design to why you can't use the abbreviation IPA to pressure sensitive versus shrink sleeves, we’ll show you how to create the perfect beer label.

-- Step 2: Creating a Visual Identity for Your Brand
+- Creating a Visual Identity for Your Brand

 - The Elements of Good Visual Identity

-- Step 3: Find the Right Designer for your Beer Label
+- Find the Right Designer for your Beer Label

-- Step 4: The Fine Print, aka TTB and COLA Requirements
+- The Fine Print, aka TTB and COLA Requirements on a Beer Label

-- Step 5: Submitting Your Label for TTB Approval
+- Submitting Your Beer Label for TTB Approval

 - Beer Labels We Like, and Why